EIA AGID Test KitThis page contains information on EIA AGID Test Kit for veterinary use.

 5. Read plate and record results at 24 hours.
 If the reaction is complete after 24 hours, results may be reported.
 Weak positive samples may require up to 48 hours before the reaction is complete.

 A high intensity narrow-focus light source should be used for interpretation.
 Read the gels against a black background or in dark ambient light.
-Interpret reference fines according to the following:
+Interpret reference lines according to the following:

 1. Positive - Positive Control Reference Serum (RS) lines join and form a continuous line between the EIAV Recombinant p26 Antigen (Ag) well and sample well (S3, Figure 2).